blallau/cluster-ansible-aio/README.md

 ## Overview

-Multi-node deployment of cluster apps on a single physical host, using heavily Libvirt or LXD and Ansible.
+Multi-node deployment of cluster apps on a single physical host, using heavily Ansible and Libvirt or LXD.

 ![cluster-ansible-aio](https://user-images.githubusercontent.com/9655027/31175714-6e453b1e-a910-11e7-8a60-f7c6d2114b1a.png)